CNES/DOI-server/server/src/site/markdown/architecture.md

 > > - When filling the form, the XML representation is displayed closed to the form
 > > - The user fills the landing page field.
 > > - The user click on **Create DOI**
-> > - The doiCreation.html page sends the XML metadata and the token to MDS application
+> > - The doi creation page sends the XML metadata and the token to MDS application
 > > - MDS application cannot authentify the user by the token

 > #### Postconditions